 In the case of the SE and Series 6 you can opt for cellular connectivity.
 If not, you still get GPS.
 As it stands today there is no cellular option for the Series 3.

-Apple offers a simple pricing system.
+It’s easy to do an Apple Watch Comparison on cost because Apple offers a simple pricing system.
 You select the model you like and can add extras to upgrade it if you wish.

 We’ve created a comparison chart to show you everything that each model has to offer.
 So, use that chart to see what features, sizing, materials, colours and other factors you’re interested in.